Rewind X

 Billions of dollars in cryptocurrency have been lost permanently due to human error, phishing attacks, and address manipulation.
 Unlike traditional finance, blockchain offers no recourse.
 Once a transaction confirms, funds are gone forever.

 Rewind X solves this through Protected Transfers: a non-custodial, deterministic mechanism that gives senders a configurable window to reverse transactions before final settlement.
-Windows range from 2 minutes to 48 hours.
-The standard maximum is 24 hours; higher NFT tiers unlock extended windows up to 48 hours.
-Protected transfers settle as net amounts: the Protection Activation Fee is deducted at creation; the recipient receives the net held amount if no rewind occurs.
-The protocol requires no manual intervention, holds no private keys, and emits tamper-evident on-chain proof signals for reversals, indexed via the Fragment NFT system.
+Windows range from 3 minutes to 24 hours.
+Protected transfers settle as net amounts: the Protected Transfer Fee is deducted at creation; the recipient receives the net held amount if no rewind occurs.
+The protocol requires no manual intervention, holds no private keys, and emits tamper-evident on-chain proof signals for reversals, indexed via the Rewind Proof NFT system.

 Rewind X is infrastructure: a protocol-level safety layer that can be used directly by individuals and scaled through integrations with wallets, treasuries, and DeFi applications.
-As wallets integrate Rewind X, users will see it as a simple "Protected Transfer" option, without custodial intermediaries.
+As wallets integrate systems like Rewind X, users may experience protected transfers as a simple optional safety layer — without custodial intermediaries.

 1. Problem: Finality Without Safety